SoK: Rowhammer on Commodity Operating Systems: Rowhammer Defenses

-{\mypara{Reinforced DMA isolation}} There are two reinforced DMA isolation schemes, that is, ALIS~\cite{tatar2018throwhammer} on x86 and GuardION~\cite{van2018guardion} on ARM.
-Specifically, ALIS surgically isolates DMA memory with guarding rows and thus every attacker-generated bit flip is confined to guarding rows, defending against Throwhammer~\cite{tatar2018throwhammer}.
-Similar to ALIS, GuardION~\cite{van2018guardion} mitigates DMA-based attacks particularly on mobile devices by isolating DMA buffers using guarding rows.
+\mypara{Reinforcing DMA buffer isolation} There are two reinforced DMA isolation schemes, that is, ALIS~\cite{tatar2018throwhammer} on x86 and GuardION~\cite{van2018guardion} on ARM.
+ALIS surgically isolates RDMA-enabled DMA memory with guarding rows and thus every attacker-generated bit flip is confined to guarding rows, defending against Throwhammer~\cite{tatar2018throwhammer} and introducing almost no run-time overhead to the protected system.
+Similar to ALIS, GuardION~\cite{van2018guardion} mitigates DMA-based attacks particularly on mobile devices by isolating ION-enabled DMA buffers using guarding rows.
+Also, its overall performance overhead is acceptable, i.e., within 6\% on average performance increase and 7\% decrease in its worst case.

+\mypara{Reinforcing page-table isolation} As all existing kernel-privilege-escalation attacks target corrupting page tables, CTA~\cite{wu2018CAT} aims to reinforce DRAM-aware page table isolation.
+It proposes a two-step approach.
+In the first step, page-table pages are allocated from a dedicated memory region that has high physical addresses and resides at the end of the memory space.
+In the second step, rows with true cells are selected from the memory region for page-table allocation.
+As the dedicated memory region is not separated from the rest of memory region with guarding rows, a bit flip can occur in the page-frame-number field of a page-table entry (PTE).
+However, the corrupted PTE will only point to a new physical address lower than the original one and it will never point to another PTE.
+Thus, the attacker cannot gain access to a page-table page.
+Base on their evaluated benchmarks, little overhead (within 1\%) is reported.

-{\mypara{Intra-HVM Isolation}} ZebRAM aims to protect an operating system in hardware-assisted virtualization (i.e., HVM) against all attacks.
-It leverages the hypervisor to {split} DRAM rows of a target HVM into two regions in a zebra pattern, that is, even rows for safe system data and odd rows for unsafe swap space.
+\mypara{Reinforcing Intra-HVM Isolation} ZebRAM~\cite{konoth2018zebram} leverages hardware assisted hypervisor to {split} DRAM rows of a target HVM into two regions in a zebra pattern, that is, even rows for safe system data and odd rows for unsafe swap space.
 Thus, hammering even rows is effective in inducing bit flips in adjacent odd rows of swap space.
 However, hammering odd rows is too slow to incur a single bit flip in adjacent even rows where system data reside.
 For potentially corrupted data in the swap space, ZebRAM performs data integrity check before using them.
+Its evaluated benchmark reports an overhead of 5\%.